Who are we?

 Irene Soriano Flórez (UCM) - Predoctoral researcher and project assistant

-Irene Soriano is a PhD student in English Linguistics at Complutense University of Madrid (UCM).
+Irene Soriano-Flórez is a PhD student in English Linguistics at Complutense University of Madrid (UCM) under the supervision of Prof. Emma Dafouz.
 She holds a MA with Distinction in Applied Linguistics from University College London (UCL).
-She is a member of UCM’s Research Group ‘The Role of English in the Internationalization of Spanish Higher Education’ and of SHIFT research project from which she has been awarded a FPI scholarship to follow her predoctoral research while collaborating with this project as a research assistant.
-Her main academic interest focuses on (trans)languaging practices and policies within the internationalisation of higher education.
+She is a member of UCM’s Research Group ‘The Role of English in the Internationalization of Spanish Higher Education’ and of SHIFT research project from which she has been awarded the FPI (Formación Personal Investigador) scholarship to follow her predoctoral research while collaborating with this project as a research assistant.
+She has recently completed a predoctoral research stay at the University of Vienna.
+Her main academic interests focus on English-medium education (EMEMUS), translanguaging and disciplinary literacy, with a focus on students' and lecturers' views and classroom practices.
 As a former intern in the Education Agency at the EU Commission, a qualified English teacher and a former Europaeum Scholar she is devoted to education and internationalisation.

 More information here.